CBD and ADHD – Is It a Good Combination? Scientific Evidence 2026

 Insomnia affects adults with ADHD.
 This is no coincidence: a hyperactive dopamine system, difficulty "switching off" thoughts, and an evening "second wind" are classic symptoms.
 Classic sleep medications (zolpidem, zopiclone) have a potential for addiction and are a poor long-term solution.
 Melatonin works, but not for everyone.
 This is where CBD comes in.

-In the Stueber 2024 review, CBD at doses of 25–175 mg at night improved sleep in 48–66% participants over 4–8 weeks (Frontiers in Psychiatry, 2024).
+In the Stueber 2024 review, CBD at doses of 25-175 mg at night improved sleep in 48-66% of participants over 4-8 weeks (Frontiers in Psychiatry, 2024).
 The mechanism is indirect: reducing anxiety before sleep, lowering cortisol levels in the evening, and modulating anandamide.
 CBD doesn't act as a "sleeping pill," but it does facilitate falling asleep and the quality of deep sleep.

 Chronic stress and emotional dysregulation„